 Photo: QT Luong / Terragalleria.com

 In 2013, I also launched my own acting studio, called Mainestage Actors Studio & Talent (MAST).
-At MAST, we offered classes in acting, acting for the camera, improvisation, playwriting for teens, voice acting, scene study, accents & dialects, and more.
+At MAST, we offered classes in acting, acting for the camera, improvisation, playwriting for teens, voice acting, Shakespeare, scene study, accents & dialects, and more.
 The studio produced dozens of acting students, and was successful for six years, only closing once I moved back to Boston.

 Official Logo: ©2014

 In 2018, I returned to Boston and secured a position as Interpretive Programs Developer at the Old State House Museum.
 The Old State House is the oldest building in Boston, and dates back to 1713.
 It was the seat of Royal power in the years leading up to the Revolutionary War.
 The museum has been around since 1881, but its relatively new mission was to become more inclusive and tell stories about African Americans, Native Americans, women, and other marginalized groups who often get excluded from the history books.
 In that capacity, I served as a director, who commissioned playwrights to write original historic plays that deal with the legacy of slavery and oppression in the Old State House's history.
 I directed and produced these plays, and hired and oversaw actors, designers, and stage managers.
 I created a budget and executed payroll every week.
 In 2020, the pandemic hit, and I left the Old State House to pursue other jobs.

 Screenwriting & Directing Work